Have you ever had an FSAVC with Sun Life?

 - Sun Life may not have made their consumers aware that they would be choosing the funds for the FSAVC.

-- Sun Life may not have made their consumers aware about the chance of purchasing "Added Years".
+- Sun Life may not have made their customers aware about the chance of purchasing "Added Years".

-- Sun Life may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Sun Life may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Sun Life mis-sold you your FSAVC?